Part of Economics & Reserves Suite — $499/mo

 Q_breakeven = (CAPEX / N) / ((r_current - r_swd_opex) * 365)

-where Q_breakeven = minimum daily water volume (bbl/d) to justify the SWD well, CAPEX = total capital cost ($), N = amortization period (years), r_current = current third-party disposal rate ($/bbl), r_swd_opex = SWD well operating cost per barrel ($/bbl).
-If the operator's actual Q_w exceeds Q_breakeven, the SWD well is economic.
+where Q_breakeven = screening daily water volume (bbl/d), CAPEX = total capital cost ($), N = amortization period (years), r_current = current third-party disposal rate ($/bbl), and r_swd_opex = SWD well operating cost per barrel ($/bbl).
+Treat this as a textbook screening formula; a real authorization decision also depends on permits, injectivity, induced-seismicity constraints, gathering buildout, and abandonment obligations.

 7. Economic Limit with Water